XKHoshizora/dev-mgmt-tools/README.md

 sudo ./dev_alias_manager.sh
 ```

-Note: Some operations (such as modifying udev rules) require root privileges, so it's recommended to run the script with sudo.
+Note: Some operations (such as modifying udev rules) require  `root`  privileges, so it's recommended to run the script with `sudo`.

 Follow the on-screen prompts to select an operation: